baoqger/chrisbao/source/_posts/golang-bytes-buffer.md

 }
 ```

+Please run the demo code above, observe the output and think about why it generates such result.

+### Summary
 In this post, I only talked about `Reader` part of bufio, if you understand the behavior explained above clearly, it's easy to understand `Writer` quickly as well.